LIVE

 Drawing Power71.25

-Result: The drawing power for April 2026 is Rs 71.25 lakh.
-Since this is below the sanctioned limit of Rs 75 lakh, the operative limit for that month is Rs 71.25 lakh — Sharma Steel Traders cannot draw more than this amount even though their CC is sanctioned for Rs 75 lakh.
+Result: Drawing power for April 2026 = ₹71.25 lakh.
+Since this is below the sanctioned limit of ₹75 lakh, the operative limit for the month is ₹71.25 lakh.
+Sharma Steel cannot draw more than this even though the CC is sanctioned for ₹75 lakh.

 Stock Statement and Drawing Power — The Monthly Link